OpenHack/openhack.github.com/austin/index.markdown

 ### How often are you running OpenHack ATX?

-We originally planned on once per month, but by popular request at our first meeting, we're now aiming at twice per month.
-We'll announce February meetup number 2 as soon as the dates are finalized (though we're 99% there already).
-We're aiming for a Wednesday meetup, and a Thursday meetup with a week spread in between (roughly).

 Meetings are announced here, via Twitter, and through our mailing list.
+We're aiming at twice per month - one on a Wednesday night, the other on a Thursday night, by popular demand.
+This is all based on venue availability, so may be subject to change.
+Following us on Twitter and subscribing to our mailing list are the best way to keep up to date on our OpenHack schedule.

 ### Other, similar options

-If you're looking for other options (maybe that day doesn't work for you), there's [Cafe Bedouins](http://cafebedouins.com/).
+If you're looking for other options (maybe certain days don't work for you), there's [Cafe Bedouins](http://cafebedouins.com/).
 They generally meet every Tuesday at a coffee shop or other similar location at 7PM.
 It's not as structured as above, but it's another option for you to get in on as well.

 There's also a Meetup.com group we've been made aware of that may interest you, called the [Austin Pair Programming Circle](http://www.meetup.com/Austin-Pair-Programming-Circle/).
 While fairly new, they appear to be meeting weekly